kiranma72/abdm-docs/content/2-sharing-health-records/push-records/datapush.md

 The key exchange will be performed over Elliptic Curve Cryptography (ECC) groups.
 We will adhere to a single ECC curve, namely Curve25519, in all encryption operations.
 Curve25519 is used in ECDH implementations in various protocols like SSH and WhatsApp.

-Examples of encryption and decryption using ECDH key exchange:

-For Java example, see here.
-For C# example, see here.